 and spend hours perusing the inventory with a cup of coffee.
 Also unlike B. Dalton, Borders were almost always an anchor store, so if you did buy books, you didn't have to lug them through the mall back to you car.
 The company is one of the more recent to close its doors; they filed for bankruptcy and ceased operations in 2011.

 This St. Louis department store sold a variety of items and is another store people remember fondly.
 These no frills old St. Louis department stores were normally large with plenty of inventory, and the discounts here were in line with Kmart.

 Blockbuster Video stores were the place to go for newly released movies before you could order them right from your TV.
 Going to rent movies was a fun experience, but you had to get there early on new release days or you would find your movie had already been snagged by someone else!
 Another drawback of renting a movie was the need to get it back the next day... or risk being charged again.

 Blockbuster opened many stores during their heyday and put many mom n' pop shops out of business; however, during all that expansion, they failed to keep up with the changes in technology and closed most stores by 2014.

-Do you remember these stores?
+Do you remember these old stores in St. Louis?
+What were your favorite old St. Louis Department stores?
+How about 905 Liquor or Woolworth’s St. Louis?
 Do you have another great store to share?
 Please do in the comments below!

 For other historic St. Louis places, check out this list of